FranckNdame/MUD-game/README.md

 Update:

-*	A way out of the game look was added
+*	A way out of the game loop was added